Free Florida Permit Test 2026

 Eligibility Requirements for the Florida Permit Test

-If you're at least 14 years, six months old, and under 18, you can skip the hassle of taking the permit test at the Florida driver's license agency and take it online instead.
+Florida requires anyone over 18 to take the permit test in person at a Florida driver’s license agency.
+However, if you’re at least 14 years and six months old and under 18, you can take the test online instead.
 That means you can take the exam from the comfort of your home or wherever you have an internet connection.

 What to Expect on the Test

-The Florida permit test has 50 multiple-choice questions about traffic laws and signs.
-You'll need to answer at least 40 questions correctly to pass.
-But don't stress—the test covers information you've likely already learned in your driver's education course or from studying the Florida Driver's Handbook.
+The Florida permit test consists of 50 multiple-choice questions on traffic laws and signs.
+You’ll need to answer at least 40 questions correctly to pass.
+But don’t stress—the test covers information you’ve likely already learned in your driver’s education course or from studying the Florida Driver’s Handbook.

 The best way to prepare for your Florida permit test is to study the Florida Driver’s Handbook.
 This handbook has all the information you need to pass the test, including road rules, safe driving practices, and traffic signs.

-Getting your learner’s permit in Florida is a multi-step process, but don’t worry—we’ll walk you through it.
+Getting your learner’s permit (officially called a learner’s license) in Florida is a multi-step process, but don’t worry—we’ll walk you through it.
 First, you need to complete a Traffic Law and Substance Abuse Education (TLSAE) Course.
 This course will teach you about Florida’s traffic laws and the dangers of driving under the influence of drugs and alcohol.

 Studying for the Florida Permit Test